Bengato/GabGroupCrawler/README.md

 ## Crawler.py

+- Use npm istall to get required node modules.
 - Enter your details in config.ini.un for validation.
 - Index in config is set to 1 so it starts from the 1st group.
 - Run py crawler.py.